m-islam-ciplc/CBL_TSO/project_tools_deletable/DOCKER_README.md

 The application consists of three services:

-> **Note:** Ports have been configured to avoid conflicts with existing services:
+> **Note:** Ports have been configured to use non-default ports to avoid conflicts:
 > - MySQL: 3307 (external) to avoid conflict with system MySQL on 3306
-> - Backend: 3002 (external) to avoid conflict with existing backend on 3001
+> - Backend: 5001 (external and internal) - non-default port
+> - Frontend: 5002 (external) - non-default port

 ### 1. MySQL Database (`mysql`)
 - **Port:** 3307 (external), 3306 (internal)